 Johnson & Wales University (JWU) is honored to support our nation’s military members and veterans as they pursue their education.
 JWU is proud to be a Yellow Ribbon Program-participating institution and a participant of the Principles of Excellence.
 JWU is dedicated to helping to ensure that our students are maximizing the full potential of their VA education and military benefits.
 This includes students who are veterans, active duty and military dependents.
-JWU works with students who qualify for the Montgomery GI Bill® Active Duty (Chapter 30), MGIB Selected Reserve (Chapter 1606), Survivors' and Dependents' Education Assistance (Chapter 35), Post-9/11 GI Bill® (Chapter 33), Yellow Ribbon Program, Vocational Rehabilitation and Employment (Chapter 31), Tuition Assistance and other programs/benefits.
+JWU works with students who qualify for the Montgomery GI Bill® Active Duty (Chapter 30), MGIB Selected Reserve (Chapter 1606), Survivors' and Dependents' Educational Assistance (Chapter 35), Post-9/11 GI Bill® (Chapter 33), Yellow Ribbon Program, Veteran Readiness and Employment (Chapter 31), Tuition Assistance and other programs/benefits.

 All students seeking to utilize educational benefits must apply through the Department of Veterans Affairs (VA).
 Students with questions about their eligibility should contact the VA first to determine the specific programs for which they may qualify.

 Processing of the veterans application by the VA takes approximately six-to-ten weeks.
 The VA will mail the student a Certificate of Eligibility or an award letter.
-One of these must be provided to the campus certifying official in Student Academic & Financial Services to receive benefits for upcoming semesters.
+One of these must be provided to the campus certifying official in Student Financial Services to receive benefits for upcoming semesters.

 Each new student utilizing benefits should submit